Overdue fees and penalties

 If your CoE is cancelled, you are in breach of your visa conditions.
 You should contact the Department of Immigration and Border Protection (DIBP) immediately to find out what action you are required to take to ensure you remain legally in Australia.
 If you do not contact the DIBP, your student visa may be cancelled.
 If your visa is cancelled your status will be considered unlawful and this may also affect any future visa applications.

-HELP loan applicants
+Commonwealth assistance loan applicants

 Scholarship and international sponsored students